larsblatny/GRFsaw/README.md

 Pull requests are welcome.
 Or feel free to open an issue to discuss what can be changed.

 ## License
-This code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)
+This code is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+Please consider citing the methods used in [this paper](https://doi.org/10.1016/j.compgeo.2021.104284) when making use of this software.